Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 ## Terminal Interface

-The terminal interface operates the same as any other user application.
-It is highly recommended, however, that the user does not use the terminal interface directly, as it is difficult to use manually and requires a lot of book keeping.
+The terminal interface operates the same as any other user application (as shown below).
+It is highly recommended, however, that the user does not use the terminal interface directly, as it is difficult to use and requires a lot of book keeping.
+The following documentation will describe each of terminal commands, but is primarily just for completeness of the documentation.

 <img src="images/logging/terminal.png" />

+The logging application has the following commands:

+1. `reg` -- registers a new variable for logging
+2. `unreg` -- unregisters a variable that you no longer care to log
+3. `start` -- starts recording data
+4. `stop` -- stops recording data
+5. `dump` -- dumps all of the recorded data of a slot out to the serial terminal
+6. `empty` -- resets the index of a logging slot (calling `dump` after `empty` on the same slot will result in no data being output)
+7. `info` -- returns information about what variables are being logged and what slots are taken

 ## Python Interface